michkaroma/GRUB-Michka/README.md

 A clean, minimalist GRUB2 theme with a white background and monochrome icons.

 ![GRUB-Michka preview](GRUB-Michka.png)
-> ⚠️ This is a reconstruction of the actual GRUB screen, not a real screenshot.
+> This is a reconstruction of the actual GRUB screen using a screen picture and Gemini, not a real screenshot.

 ---